 Welcome to St. John’s University in New York City

-St. John’s University offers its students more than 100 bachelor’s, master’s, and doctoral degrees in seven distinguished divisions, making it a top contender for both international and domestic students alike.
+St. John’s University offers its students more than 100 bachelor’s, master’s, and doctoral degrees in seven distinguished divisions, making it a top contender for international and domestic students alike.

 International undergraduate scholarships

-Welcoming and active campus life
+Diverse and active campus community

 St. John’s offers more than 180 student organizations that celebrate the educational and cultural richness of the University, active Campus Ministry, and the excitement of our Division I Big East men’s and women’s athletic teams.
-Our men’s Red Storm basketball team’s home court is the world-renowned Madison Square Garden.
+The men’s Red Storm basketball team’s home court is the world-renowned Madison Square Garden.

 Impressive career outcomes

-Serving our international students
+Serving international students

 All international students enjoy personal support throughout the enrollment process from the Office of International Student and Scholar Services.
 The University Freshman Center was created to fulfill the commitment made by St. John’s University to mentor and guide first-year students from all over the globe with their transition from high school to college.
-Our mission is to welcome each and every student into the St. John’s community and support their overall transition, acclimation, and integration into the University setting in New York City.
+Its mission is to welcome each and every student into the St. John’s community and support their overall transition, acclimation, and integration into the University setting in New York City.

 Improve your English with The Language Connection (TLC)